top of page

 • Includes initial consultation, treatment, and follow-up sessions

-• Chartered Physiotherapist with over ten years of experience
+• Chartered Physiotherapist with over 15 years of experience

 • Effective for ongoing tendon problems